Random walks generated by the Ewens distribution on the symmetric group: Abstract

 \section{Abstract}

-This paper studies Markov chains on the symmetric group $S_n$ where the transition probabilities are given by Ewens distribution with parameter $\theta>0$.
-The eigenvalues are identified to be content polynomials of partitions divided by n$th$ rising factorial of $\theta.$ The mixing time analysis is carried out for two cases: If $\theta$ is a constant integer, the chain is fast enough that the mixing time does not depend on $n.$ If $\theta=n$, the chain exhibits a total variation cutoff at $\frac{\log n}{\log 2}$ steps.
+This paper studies Markov chains on the symmetric group $S_n$ where the transition probabilities are given by the Ewens distribution with parameter $\theta>1$.
+The eigenvalues are identified to be proportional to the content polynomials of partitions.
+We show that the mixing time is bounded above by a constant depending only on the parameter if $\theta$ is fixed.
+However, if it agrees with the number of permuted elements ($\theta=n$), the sequence of chains has a total variation cutoff at $\frac{\log n}{\log 2}.$